cbm755/cp_matrices/python/doc/build_petsc_etc.rst

 NumPy
 #####

 If you choose to build your own numpy, do that before building petsc4py.

 Thats's it!
-Everything but petsc could easily be installed through pip if you control your machine...